Patient education: Breast cancer guide to diagnosis and treatment (Beyond the Basics)

-HER2 — HER2 is a protein that is present in about one out of every five breast cancers.
+HER2 — HER2 is a protein that is present in about one out of every five invasive breast cancers.
 The presence of HER2 in the breast cancer identifies women who might benefit from treatments directed against the HER2 protein.
-Drugs that target the HER2 protein include trastuzumab (Herceptin) and lapatinib (Tykerb®).
-The benefit from trastuzumab and lapatinib appears to be limited to women whose breast cancers make very high levels of this protein.
-(See "Patient information: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)".)
+Drugs that target the HER2 protein include trastuzumab (brand name: Herceptin), pertuzumab (brand name: Perjeta), ado-trastuzumab emtansine (brand name: Kadcyla), and lapatinib (brand name: Tykerb).
+(See "Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)".)

 HAS THE BREAST CANCER SPREAD?

-Once a diagnosis of breast cancer is established, the next important questions to be answered are the following:
+Once a diagnosis of breast cancer is established, the next important questions are the following:

-- Is there evidence that the tumor has spread outside of the breast?
+●Is there evidence that the tumor has moved to areas outside of the breast (metastasized)?

-The extent of cancer involvement within the breast is usually determined by the findings on the biopsy, the results of the mammogram and, in some cases, the results of the breast MRI scan.
+The extent of cancer involvement within the breast is usually determined by the findings on the biopsy, the results of the mammogram and, in some cases, the results of the breast magnetic resonance imaging (MRI) scan.

-Although by definition, breast cancer starts within the breast, tiny microscopic cells or pieces of the cancer may break off from the breast tumor at any point and travel to other places through the bloodstream or the lymph channels; this process is called metastasis (figure 1).
+Although by definition, breast cancer starts within the breast, tiny cells or pieces of the cancer may break off from the breast tumor at any point and travel to other places through the bloodstream or the lymph channels.
+This process is called metastasis (figure 1).

-When these stray tumor cells lodge themselves in a lymph node (also called glands) or an organ such as the liver or the bones, they grow, eventually producing a mass or lump that can sometimes be felt (eg, if it involves the skin or the lymph nodes in the armpit).
-In other cases, metastases may only be evident because they cause symptoms such as bone pain and can be seen on an x-ray such as a CT scan, a bone scan, or a PET scan.
+When these stray tumor cells lodge themselves in a lymph node (gland) or an organ such as the liver or the bones, they grow, eventually producing a mass or lump that can sometimes be felt (eg, if it involves the skin or the lymph nodes in the armpit).
+In other cases, metastases may only be evident because they cause symptoms such as bone pain and can be seen on an imaging test such as a computed tomography (CT) scan, a bone scan, or a positron emission tomography (PET) scan.
 The use of these studies is discussed below.
 (See 'Staging and the staging workup' below.)

 The importance of the axillary lymph nodes — One of the first sites of breast cancer spread is to the lymph nodes located in the armpit (axilla).
 These nodes (referred to as axillary lymph nodes) can become enlarged and can sometimes be felt during a breast examination.
 However, even if the lymph nodes are enlarged, the only way to determine if they truly contain cancer is to examine a sample of the tissue under the microscope.